What is History?

-- “History Goes to the Movies” (HIST 2116) with Andrew Parnaby and “Stories We Tell” (HIST 1105) with Lachlan MacKinnon
+- Learn to conduct an oral history interview in “Stories We Tell” (HIST 1105) with Lachlan MacKinnon

-INTERNSHIPS are available with the Beaton Institute and Art Gallery for the fall 2016.
+INTERNSHIPS are available with the Beaton Institute for the fall 2017.
 Click the “Internship” tab on the right of the screen for more details.